-Through on-site optimization, SEO is giving your website the very best chance to be found in appropriate online searches.
-Your SEO team will collect a comprehensive and exhaustive list of all the keywords and phrases that represent your website, and will work to make on-page content changes to incorporate these keywords into your home page, product and service pages, blog posts, and resource pages.
+Through on-site optimization, SEO gives your website the very best chance to be found in appropriate online searches.
+Your SEO team will collect a comprehensive list of all the keywords and phrases that represent your brand and will work to make on-page content changes to incorporate these keywords into your home page, product and service pages, blog posts, and resource pages.

-Once your site is technically solid, SEO moves onto off-site optimization.
+Once your site is technically solid, SEO can move on to off-site optimization.
 In this phase, SEO works to create inbound links to your website from other sites.
 Inbound links are still one of the most influential ranking factors that search engines pay attention to.
 When influential, relevant websites link back to you, it’s seen by the search engines as a “vote,” that speaks in your favor.
 When your website receives more relevant links or “votes,” it tends to rank higher.

 Social Media Marketing

-Utilizing social media gives you the opportunity to engage with and gain insight from users who have chosen to follow your brand.
-With your social media platforms you can build personal relationships with these users, in an effort to build brand loyalty.
+Social media allows you to engage with and gain insight from users who have chosen to follow your brand.
+With your social media strategy, you can build personal relationships with these users, to build brand loyalty.
 Social signals are a growing indicator of your brand’s authority and expertise.
 When users share, like, and comment on the content you publish on your social channels, it shows that your brand is popular and trustworthy.
 As a result, Google is more likely to give your website more presence in the search results.

 Putting It All Together